Teacher Certification Applicants

 The certification officer will recommend candidates to the state for issuance of a teaching certification, after all of the following have been completed:

 Program requirements are subject to change in response to state law and university policy and do not adhere to a particular catalog year.
-Review the OEP website for current program requirements and processes.
+Review the Office of Educator Preparation website for current program requirements and processes.

 Holders of Valid Out-of-State Certificates